-On April 1, 2018, the Company adopted Accounting Standards Update ("ASU"), "Revenue from Contracts with Customers Topic 606" ("Topic 606") using the modified retrospective method.
-There was no material impact to the Company upon the adoption of Topic 606.
+The Company recognizes revenue in accordance with Accounting Standards Codification ("ASC"), Topic 606 Revenue from Contracts with Customers ("Topic 606").
 Revenue is recognized when the Company transfers promised goods or services to the customer, in an amount that reflects the consideration which the Company expects to receive in exchange for those goods or services.
-In determining the appropriate amount of revenue to be recognized as the Company fulfills its obligations under the agreement, the Company performs the following steps: (i) identification of the promised goods or services in the contract; (ii) determination of whether the promised goods or services are performance obligations, including whether they are distinct in the contract; (iii) measurement of the transaction price, including the constraint on variable consideration; (iv) allocation of the transaction price to the performance obligations.
+In determining the appropriate amount of revenue to be recognized as the Company fulfills its obligations under the agreement, the Company performs the following steps: (i) identification of the promised goods or services in the contract; (ii) determination of whether the promised goods or services are performance obligations, including whether they are distinct in the context of the contract; (iii) measurement of the transaction price, including the constraint on variable consideration; (iv) allocation of the transaction price to the performance obligations; and (v) recognition of revenue when (or as) the Company satisfies each performance obligation.
 The Company only applies the five-step model to contracts when it is probable that it will collect the consideration it is entitled to in exchange for the goods or services it transfers to the customer.

 The Company derives the majority of its revenue through sales of its products directly to end users and to distributors.
 The Company also sells products to a customer base, including hospitals, medical centers, doctors, pharmacies, distributors and wholesalers.
-The Company also has entered into agreements to license its technology and products.
+The Company has also entered into agreements to license its technology and products.